 - To make sure you have what you need on your first day back from leave, it's important to talk to your employer about your plan to pump milk at work before you return to work.
-Having this conversation before you go out on leave will give you time to make a plan.
-However, there are no legal deadlines for telling your employer. - Before starting the conversation, it's a good idea to do your homework by reviewing the information in this document and any official policies your employer has in place for lactating employees.
+Having this conversation before you go out on leave will give you time to make a plan. - o It can be helpful to tell your employer in advance that you will need accommodations, but there is usually no legal deadline for telling them. - Before starting the conversation, it's a good idea to do your homework by reviewing the information in this document and any official policies your employer has in place for lactating employees.
 You can talk to any coworkers who have pumped milk at work before and think through solutions that may work well for your needs.